plone/training/user_generated_content.rst

 So let's make sure some initial content is created and configured on installing the package.

-To run arbitrary code during the installation of a package we use a special import step, a `setuphandler <http://docs.plone.org/develop/addons/components/genericsetup.html#custom-installer-code-setuphandlers-py>`_
+To run arbitrary code during the installation of a package we use a special import step, a `setuphandler <http://docs.plone.org/develop/add-ons/components/genericsetup.html#custom-installer-code-setuphandlers-py>`_

 Our package already has such an import step registered in ``configure.zcml``.
-It will be automatically run when (re-)installing the addon.
+It will be automatically run when (re-)installing the add-on.

 ..  code-block:: xml
     :linenos: